 Join us for service of healing and restoration.

-This month the group will be meeting at Jo Moore's house (7809 Zoar Ave) and will be discussing the movie, Signs, starring Mel Gibson.
+This month the group will be meeting at the Ehmer's (9205 Gardner Ave) and will be discussing the movie, Arrival, starring Amy Adams, Jeremy Renner & Forest Whitaker.
 Please watch the movie ahead of time and be ready for great discussion!
 Please bring an appetizer to share and BYOB!
-RSVP to Jo Moore at 893-5036.

 FRANK is a fellowship of young adults who meet together to explore the Episcopal faith and who we are as members of the body of Christ.
 We meet every other Tuesday at the church to share a potluck dinner, a few drinks, & some great conversation!
 All ages are welcome (21 & up to participate in BYOB) and childcare is provided!
 We hope to see you there!